anvilistas/amoni/docs/installation.rst

 User Permissions
 ----------------
 Make sure you add your user to the docker group.
-This is how you do it on Ubuntu 22.04, I imagine other distros to be silimar :
+This is how you do it on Ubuntu 22.04, I imagine other distros to be similar :

 .. code-block:: shell